Multi-Parameter Mechanisms for Consumer Surplus Maximization

 \subsection{Bayesian Instances}

 In this section, we show an improved analysis of the performance of Mechanism~\ref{algo:vcg-copies} under Bayesian settings.
-In particular, we consider a setting where for each agent $i\in \agents$, his valuation function $v_i:2^{\items} \rightarrow \reals_{\geq 0}$ is drawn from an underlying distribution $F_i$ satisfying the following assumption which we call the \assumption assumption: For each agent $i$, the probability that an item $j$ is agent $i$'s most valuable item is the same\footnote{If there are multiple items that have the highest value, then the probability is counted only for one of the items.
-Our mechanism does not use this assumption and can be implemented regardless; we only use this assumption for the surplus guarantee for which it is sufficient that there exists a tie breaking among the items that satisfies the \assumption assumption.} for all items, i.e., for all $j\in\items$ it holds that $\Pr[v_i( \{j\}) = \max_{j'\in\items} v_i(\{j'\})] = \frac{1}{m}$.
+In particular, we consider a setting where the valuation $v_i:2^{\items} \rightarrow \reals_{\geq 0}$ of each agent $i\in \agents$ is drawn from an underlying distribution $F_i$ satisfying the following assumption which we call the \textit{\assumption}assumption: For each agent $i$, the probability that an item $j$ is agent $i$'s most valuable item is at most $\frac{c}{m}$ for some constant $c\geq 1$.\footnote{If there are multiple items that have the highest value, then the probability is counted only for one of the items.
+Our mechanism does not use this assumption and can be implemented regardless; we only use this assumption for the surplus guarantee for which it is sufficient that there exists a tie-breaking among the items that satisfies the \assumption assumption.} I.e., for all $j\in\items$ it holds that $\Pr[v_i( \{j\}) = \max_{j'\in\items} v_i(\{j'\})] \leq \frac{c}{m}$.
 We also assume that the agents' valuations are independent, and we denote by $\mathcal{F} = \mathcal{F}_1 \times \dots \times \mathcal{F}_n$ the product of the agents' distributions.
 In Bayesian settings, we are interested in maximizing the expected performance of a mechanism, and so we say that a mechanism $M$ guarantees an $\alpha$-approximation (for $\alpha \geq 1$) of the optimal welfare as residual surplus if:

-Our result in this section is that it is possible to extract a better fraction of the social welfare as residual surplus (Theorem~\ref{thm:udB}), generalizing the results of \cite{hartline2008optimal} from the case of identical items to heterogeneous items.
-Our result also captures the special case of unit-demand agents where each agent's values are distributed identically and independently from the same distribution, which was studied in \cite{goldner2024simple} concurrently and independently from our work.
+Our result in this section is that it is possible to extract a better fraction of the social welfare as residual surplus (Theorem~\ref{thm:udB}).
+The case of $c=1$ of this result generalizes the case of identical items studied in \cite{hartline2008optimal}, and the case of unit-demand agents where each agent's values are distributed identically and independently from the same distribution, which was studied in \cite{goldner2024simple} independently from our work.

-\begin{theorem} For a set $\items$ of $m$ heterogeneous items, $n$ unit-demand agents $\agents$ with valuations sampled from the distribution $\mathcal{F}$ that satisfies the \assumption assumption, there exists a mechanism whose expected residual surplus is $O(\max\{1, \log \frac{n}{m}\})$ approximation to the welfare as residual surplus. \end{theorem}